 ACFAS manages a list of fellowships that have been granted status with the College.
 These programs are monitored on an annual basis to be sure they are meeting a list of minimal criteria.
 All ACFAS-status programs accept a standard fellowship application as the first phase of application.
 To view the full list, you must either be an ACFAS member with an existing acfas.org login or create a non-ACFAS member account before viewing the list.
 Create a non-ACFAS member login account now.

-The Council on Podiatric Medical Education (CPME) accredits fellowships and has a listing on their website.
-Programs with CPME accreditation are all led through a hospital or academic health center.
-CPME accreditation requires and initial site visit and follow up visitations, yearly oversight and review by CPME.
+The Council on Podiatric Medical Education (CPME) approves fellowships and has a listing on their website.
+Programs with CPME approval are all led through a hospital or academic health center.
+CPME approval requires and initial site visit and follow up visitations, yearly oversight and review by CPME.

 - Independent Fellowships

 There are also many independent foot and ankle fellowships that have oversight by a specific hospital, group, or fellowship director.
 These are found by word of mouth and internet searching.

 Below is an example of the timeline you will follow during your residency when seeking a fellowship.
 These processes vary from one program to another – be sure you communicate with the programs to understand their individual schedules: